-But since many pre-conception eating recommendations are nothing more than wild Internet rumors, we asked the experts to weigh in on what to eat during each of the four reproductive phases.
-Want the scoop?
-Read on.
+But since many pre-conception eating recommendations are nothing more than wild Internet rumors, we asked the experts to weigh in on what to actually eat during each of the reproductive phases.

 When your period starts to flow, you may feel crampy, bloated, fatigued and moody.
 You may also be depleting your iron stores.
 In fact, the average woman loses 30-40 milliliters of blood over the course of three to seven days.
 “Iron is attached to the red blood cells, so the way you lose it is by bleeding,” says Elizabeth Ward, M.S., R.D., a Boston-area nutrition consultant and author of Expect the Best: Your Guide to Healthy Eating Before, During and After Pregnancy (Wiley 2009).